STOP EXCESSIVE POLICE FORCE

 On May 25, 2020, George Floyd was detained by four police officers outside of a grocery store in Minneapolis.
 Police claimed that Floyd was resisting during the encounter – a claim that was directly contradicted by clear video evidence outside the door.

 During the encounter, officer Derek Chauvin forced his knee down onto Floyd’s neck for more than eight minutes.
 Despite Floyd not resisting, and repeatedly indicating to him that he “can’t breathe,” Chauvin continued to violently press his knee down onto his neck.
 Chauvin killed Floyd through the unnecessary use of force.

 All four officers were fired.
-After loud public outcry over the incident, officer Chauvin was arrested and charged with third-degree murder four days later.
+After a loud public outcry over the incident, officer Chauvin was arrested, charged and convicted of second and third-degree murder and second-degree manslaughter.
 McEldrew Young is currently conducting an investigation on behalf of Floyd’s family.

 Jemel Roberson was a security guard and a resident of Chicago, Illinois.
 On November 11, 2018, he was providing security at the bar Manny’s Blue Room in Robbins, Illinois.
 A fight broke out at the bar and shots were fired from one of the patrons, striking the bartender.
 The police were called and Mr. Roberson, doing his job, apprehended one of the assailants outside of the bar.